 The pre-clinical study results, which have been published in American Journal of Respiratory and Critical Care Medicine (AJRCCM), provide a sound basis for progressing to a clinical study.
 In May 2020 Cynata received ethics committee approval to undertake a clinical trial to investigate the early efficacy of Cynata’s proprietary Cymerus MSCs in adults admitted to intensive care with COVID-19.
 Twelve patients will be randomised to receive Cymerus MSC infusions, in addition to standard of care, while 12 patients will be randomised to the control group and will receive current standard of care.
 The primary efficacy endpoint will be improvement in PaO2/FiO2 ratio (a measure of hypoxemia, a low level of oxygen in the blood caused by compromised lung function) by Day 7.
 Safety and tolerability up to Day 28 will also be a primary endpoint.

 The trial opened for patient enrollment at study centers in Australia in August 2020.
 With relatively low numbers of COVID-19 patients in Australia, Cynata successfully sought to expand the recruitment criteria to include patients in intensive care with respiratory failure arising from causes beyond COVID-19.
-The trial enrolled the first patient in May 2021, with completion dependent upon recruitment rate but expected by the end of 2021.
+The trial enrolled the first patient in May 2021, with completion dependent upon recruitment rate and originally expected by the end of 2021.
+However, the changing nature of the COVID-19 pandemic together with continuous pressure on healthcare systems, created significant delays in recruitment as hospitals experienced staffing shortages and prioritised conventional standards of care over clinical trials.
+In addition, the introduction of new antiviral drugs and rapid uptake of COVID vaccines meant fewer patients migrating to ICU, further reducing the pool of eligible patients.
+Given the uncertainty surrounding timely patient recruitment, continuation was considered to be imprudent, particularly in light of the other promising indications within Cynata's portfolio.
+The trial was therefore concluded in August 2022.